 renewable fuels and products

-We coprocess biofeedstock in our own facilities, partner with others for renewable natural gas (RNG) and compressed natural gas (CNG) and have an equity stake in producing renewable base oil.
+We co-process biofeedstock in our own facilities, partner with others for renewable natural gas (RNG) and compressed natural gas (CNG) and have an equity stake in producing renewable base oil.

-Chevron and Mercuria signed a definitive agreement to form a joint venture to partner with Beyond6 (formerly American Natural Gas) to own and operate a network of 60 compressed natural gas stations across the United States.
+Chevron and Mercuria signed a definitive agreement to form a joint venture to partner with Beyond6 (formerly American Natural Gas) to own and operate its network of 60 CNG stations across the United States.
 This extends efforts to participate across the full RNG value chain and expands to markets beyond California.

 Chevron and Brightmark LLC announced the formation of a joint venture, Brightmark RNG Holdings LLC, to develop projects across the United States to produce RNG.
-The joint venture will fund the construction of infrastructure and the commercial operation of dairy biomethane projects in multiple states, from which we will purchase RNG and market the volumes for use in vehicles operating on renewable compressed natural gas.
+The joint venture will fund the construction of infrastructure and the commercial operation of dairy biomethane projects in multiple states from which we will purchase RNG and market the volumes for use in vehicles operating on renewable compressed natural gas.
 We delivered first gas at Brightmark’s Lawnhurst site in Western New York (November 2021), which reinforced our leadership position in RNG.
 In January 2022, we announced plans to build an anaerobic digestion project at the Vlot Calf Ranch in Chowchilla, California.
 The project is anticipated to capture, clean and convert methane from manure that would otherwise escape to the atmosphere into RNG, another step in Chevron’s journey to produce more than 40,000 MMBTU of RNG per day by 2030.

-We announced a memorandum of understanding with Bunge North America, Inc., a subsidiary of Bunge Limited, closed a transaction that created Bunge Chevron Ag Renewables LLC.
+Chevron U.S.A.
+Inc., a subsidiary of Chevron Corporation, and Bunge North America, Inc., a subsidiary of Bunge Limited, closed a transaction that created Bunge Chevron Ag Renewables LLC.
 The new company will develop renewable fuel feedstocks leveraging Bunge’s expertise in oilseed processing and farmer relationships and Chevron’s expertise in fuels manufacturing and marketing.
-The 50/50 joint venture to help us meet the demand for lower life cycle carbon intensity fuels and develop renewable feedstocks.
-Upon finalization of the joint venture, the partnership would establish a reliable supply chain from farmer to fueling station and double the current facility capacities from 7,000 tons per day by the end of 2024.
+The 50/50 joint venture is intended to help us meet the demand for lower lifecycle carbon intensity fuels and develop renewable feedstocks.
+It also is anticipated to establish a reliable supply chain from farmer to fueling station and double the current facility capacities from 7,000 tons per day by the end of 2024.

 Clean Energy Fuels Corporation